-Diary Insert 25 January 2005 – “Ossi moved out today.
+Diary Insert 25 January 2006 – “Ossi moved out today.
 I have tried calling him but he didn’t answer the phone.
 I really don’t know what is going on anymore.
 It hurts me so much to see him like this.
 That man is not Ossi.
 That man is a child and the Ossi I know would be horrified to see our family now.
 Everyone is fighting.

 Just under two weeks later on the morning of the 25th June I got a phone call from Brendan between 5-6am.
 I was downstairs in my flat and was told my brother was dead and that my mom was on the phone to my dad.
-I couldn’t be sure because my mom was crying so much but she said the ambulance wasn’t there yet.
+I couldn’t be sure that I had heard correctly because my mom was crying so much but she said the ambulance wasn’t there yet.
 If the ambulance wasn’t there then how do they know?
 My dad found him in the car.
 He had gassed himself and he was dead.
 The ambulance & police had to come because it was suicide and someone needed to declare his death.
 When we got there he was still lying in the car.
 It didn’t seem real.
 Like he would wake up any second.
 But he wouldn’t.
 He wasn’t going to wake up ever again.
 I hugged him as tight as I could.
 This cold, lifeless body.
 I wished he would just open his eyes to look at me one last time.
 I wished he would smile at me one last time.
 All I wanted was to see that cheeky smile one last time.
 It was Ryan but it didn’t seem like it was Ryan.
 How could this be?
 How could my brother be gone?
 My mom asked me to take his necklace off his neck.
 How could she ask me to do something like that?
 I will never forget trying to lift and turn his heavy head so I could take his necklace off.
-He was lying at an awkward angle and if he had been alive, the necklace would have hurt him as it scratched against his neck.
+He was lying at an awkward angle and if he had been alive, the necklace would have hurt him as it scratched against his skin.
 That memory is etched into my brain forever.
 I had to get away.
 I went to sit on the curb outside my dad’s house but I didn’t know what to do with myself.
 My brother was dead.
 I wanted to speak to Claudie.
 I wanted my best friend.
 But she was in Scotland.
 I phoned Nikki who had dated him for a short while in high school.
 She knew him the best after Claudia.
 But even her words of comfort didn’t help.
 I don’t know why I expected them to.
 We stayed at my dad’s house for a short while and then we needed to go to the morgue to identify his body.
 I wish I hadn’t gone.
 I wish I hadn’t seen him lying there on that cold, hard table.
 I wanted to scream give him a pillow!
 Cover him with a blanket!
 But he wouldn’t have been cold or uncomfortable… He was dead.
 I didn’t have my older brother anymore.
 I remember my mom falling as they opened the curtain and my dad catching her.
 But I was strong.
 I was numb.
 It felt like I was in auto pilot.